-Currently, our enrollment includes 35 students from 2 1/2 through 6 years of age.
+Currently, our Primary Programs include 60 students from 2 1/2 through 6 years of age.
 Daily life here at The Montessori School of Bowling Green functions much the same as a small community.
-With 35 students, we work, discover, play, eat, rest, and interact with each other daily.
+Here, we work, discover, play, eat, rest, and interact with each other daily.

 The Primary Montessori classroom focuses on these areas:

 Practical Life Lessons in grace and courtesy, care of self and of the environment

 Sensorial development and refinement of the senses, exploration of abstract concepts such as shapes, length, width and height

 Language lessons including phonetic recognition of individual sounds paving the way toward reading, cursive writing and a study of word functions